zipii/STI-UI/content/site/en/faq/index.md

 <i class="fa fa-long-arrow-right"></i>        Report violations of net neutrality through [Respect My Net](https://respectmynet.eu/).

-<i class="fa fa-long-arrow-right"></i>        Donate!
-If you want to donate to the organisations behind SaveTheInternet, please click [ here ].

 Do you have any other cool and creative ideas?
 Please reach out to us via [info@savetheinternet.eu](mailto:info@savetheinternet.eu).

 {{ END FAQ }}